NetWatchInc/rainbowcheck/README.md

-# 🌈 rainbowverify 🌈
+# 🌈 rainbowcheck 🌈
-RainbowVerify™: Because One Checkmark Just Isn't Enough
+RainbowCheck™: Because One Checkmark Just Isn't Enough

 Tired of being just another unverified voice in the digital void?
 Introducing our prestigious spectrum of self-importance indicators